King John (1961)

 The book had another American hardback release by Barnes and Noble in 1996.
 This is not as odd as it sounds; Barnes and Noble had enjoyed a partnership in the past with Methuen and had published at least a few British/Methuen titles in the United States.
 The book was released yet again in the October 1997 Yale hardback and February 1998 Yale paperback reprints - and named for the first time as part of the series.
 These Yale printings had a new introduction by David Carpenter bringing the book up to date.
 Yale reprinted a paperback version in 2018 with a most welcome high quality image of John's effigy on the cover - the first attractive cover this book has had since the 1978 Eyre Methuen reissue.
 Such a popular book for an unpopular king.

 The first printing of this book, in 1961, proudly announces that this is the first book by W.L.
 Warren, "...a remarkable debut" and that it is the "...first scholarly study devoted to John's reign to be published in this country [ie. the United Kingdom] since Kate Norgate's 'John Lackland (1902)".
 The inner flap further records what was to be the style and indeed purpose of the later English Monarchs series books: "King John is a study not only of a king and his political misfortunes, but also of the period...".
-Norgate's significance, mentioned in the same passage, was her prominance as an early acacdemic historian in Britain, a self-taught one at that and in an era when higher education was so often denied to women.
+Norgate's significance, mentioned in the same passage, was her prominence as an early academic historian in Britain, a self-taught one at that and in an era when higher education was so often denied to women.
 Her book on John was reviewed in The American Historical Review, volume 9, pp. 352-354 (1903/04) as a "...sober and businesslike study" with maturity, steadiness and "...critical examination of details."
 It was a significant work.
 Measured against this, Warren's King John is another step up, albeit sixty years later.
 Norgate's book is available as an ebook in several formats from Project Gutenberg.

 ISBN data